romanzipp/Laravel-SEO/docs/3-HOOKS.md

 Title::hook($hook);
 ```

-Both methods are basicly the same, choose which one you preferr.
+Both methods are basically the same, choose which one you prefer.

 ## Examples